Police shooting of black Texas woman in her home fuels anger

 'TAKE IT TO THE STREETS'

-The shooting came after a neighbor called police to report that Jefferson's front and side doors were lying ajar.
+The shooting came after a neighbour called police to report that Jefferson's front and side doors were lying ajar.

 Police body-cam footage showed two officers with flashlights walking quietly around the property before spotting someone standing inside near a window.